Safecast/safecastapi/README.ops.md

 However, Terraform cannot upgrade PostGIS, and AWS recommends that PostGIS be upgraded before a major upgrade.
 See the manual instructions below for more information on how to upgrade it.

+Likewise, Terraform cannot upgrade more than one major version at a time, so if moving from, e.g. 10 to 12, you will need to perform two manual upgrades, one for each major version.

 To upgrade to the next version, e.g., Postgres 12, find the following lines in the Terraform configuration and change them from `11` to `12`:

 * `main.tf`